-- (2) Charpy V-notch impact tests are not required for pipes. - (3) This table is generally applicable for material thicknesses up to 50 mm.
+- (1) For seamless pipes and fittings normal practice applies.
+The use of longitudinally and spirally welded pipes shall be specially approved by the Society. - (2) Charpy V-notch impact tests are not required for pipes. - (3) This table is generally applicable for material thicknesses up to 50 mm.
 Proposals for greater thicknesses shall be approved by the Society. - (4) A controlled rolling procedure or TMCP may be used as an alternative. - (5) Materials with specified minimum yield stress exceeding 410 N/mm2 may be specially approved by the Society.
-For these materials, particular attention shall be given to the hardness of the welded and heat affected zone. - (6) A further set of impact test at mid thickness for products with t)40mm is required except rolled steels for hull structural in Rules Part 2, Chapter 1, 301 or high strength steels for welded structures in Rules Part 2, Chapter 1, 308. - (7) Applies to type C independent tanks and process pressure vessels.
+For these materials, particular attention shall be given to the hardness of the welded and heat affected zone. - (6) A further set of impact test at mid thickness for products with t>40mm is required except rolled steels for hull structural in Rules Part 2, Chapter 1, 301 or high strength steels for welded structures in Rules Part 2, Chapter 1, 308. - (7) Applies to type C independent tanks and process pressure vessels.
 In addition, post-weld stress relief heat treatment shall be performed.
 Exemption to post-weld stress relief heat treatment based on alternative approach (e.g. Engineering Critical Assessment) shall be approved by the Classification Society or shall be to recognized standards. - (8) Applies to cargo tank other than type C.

-Table 7.5.5a PLATES, SECTIONS AND FORGINGS $^{(1)}$ FOR CARGO TANKS, SECONDARY BARRIERS AND PROCESS PRESSURE VESSELS FOR DESIGN TEMPERATURES BELOW 0°C AND DOWN TO -10°C Maximum thickness 25 mm(2) (2022) [See Guidance]
+Table 7.5.5a PLATES, SECTIONS AND FORGINGS $^{(1)}$ FOR CARGO TANKS, SECONDARY BARRIERS AND PROCESS PRESSURE VESSELS FOR DESIGN TEMPERATURES BELOW 0°C AND DOWN TO -10°C Maximum thickness 25 $\mathrm{mm}^{(2)}$ (2022) [See Guidance]